Why Can Doctors Not Diagnose Medical Injuries?

 Modern education is based on creating a very specific pattern of thought, which has the side effect of creating mental laziness to forms of thought outside that pattern.
-This form of mental laziness is often very difficult to recognize since the taught pattern of thought for the educated class on the surface represent a high degree of intelligence.
+This form of mental laziness is often very difficult to recognize since the taught pattern of thought for the educated class on the surface represents a high degree of intelligence.
 It is only once you probe deeper or question parts of one’s belief structure that the mental laziness and avoidance of thoughts “outside their box” makes itself evident (which many of you have observed in recent times as you questioned professionals espousing the COVID paradigm).

 While mental laziness in the professional “expert” class is a significant societal problem, I believe the most problematic form of mental laziness relates to ones existential purpose.
 Most human beings cannot exist without some type of purpose to support and orient their minds, to the point they will adopt a bad one rather than choose to be without one.
 Exploitation of the existential laziness within the population has been used by countless despicable institutions to recruit lifelong adherents and within medicine, I frequently find one of the reasons why doctors will not challenge medical dogma is because so much of their existential worth (that they did not create prior to medical school) is tied to their identity as a physician.

 In summary, to address this innate human need for simplicity, science always seeks to create models to simplify complex natural phenomena.
-While these models are often exceedingly useful, they always have short comings that arise from the section of reality they exclude.
+While these models are often exceedingly useful, they always have shortcomings that arise from the section of reality they exclude.
 Most of the incredible (and often forgotten) medical or scientific discoveries I’ve come across for example, came from the minority who embraced complexity.

 Complexity in Medicine